geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 !!!warning
     The Gridset compatibility check made by MapStore whose result is shown by the Info tooltip, is usually quite reliable but should be considered anyway only to provide general matching indicators aimed at highlighting possible compatibility issues between the current layer/map settings and the remote Tile Grid.
 Due to the cache tolerance considered on the server side by GWC, it might even happen in some cases that the settings available on the client side don't HIT the tile cache even if all the checks listed are successful.
 At the same time, when the standard gridset is used, gridsets check may fail even if all WMS request are effectively HITTING the cache (e.g. because the WMTS reports a list of origins).

+* Enable/disable the **Interactive legend**.
+If this option is enable, filter by legend can be applied by clicking on legend items of this layer from the TOC.
+An example can be the following one:

+<video class="ms-docimage"  style="max-width:700px;" controls><source src="../img/layer-settings/interactive-legend.mp4"></video>

+!!!
+Note
+    Any type of filter rather than the legend filter will keep the legend filter beside it.

+!!!Warning
+    The *Interactive legend* option os available only for the layers added from WMS/CSW and WFS catalog sources.

 * Set the layer *Legend* with custom *Width* and *Height* options.
 Both of these field values if greater than the default legend's size of 12, then the custom values gets applied on the legend width and height display property

 * A preview of the legend is shown with the applied custom values from Legend fields above.